meysubb/cfbscrapR-archived/README.md

+This repo has been archived.
+You can find the latet version of the package at:

+- github.com/meysubb/cfbscrapR
+- github.com/saiemgilani/cfbscrapR

 # cfbscrapR

 `cfbscrapR` is an R package for working with CFB data.
 It is an R API wrapper around https://collegefootballdata.com/.
 It provides users the capability to get a plethora of endpoints, and supplement that data with additional information (Expected Points Added/Win Probability added).
 [Documentation Page](https://meysubb.github.io/cfbscrapR/ "cfbscrapR Documentation Page")